-- 2 Governance Policy Statement sets out the roles and responsibilities, describes risk management, and reports compliance against a set of best practice principles. - 3 Administration Strategy & Communications Policy details the formal arrangements for pensions and benefits administration for the Scheme, and the communications with members, employers and pensioners. - Investment Strategy Statement details how the Fund's assets are invested, the fund managers and benchmarks, and the Fund's compliance with updated Myners Principles and the Financial Reporting Council's UK Stewardship Code. - Cash Investment Policy the management of the pension fund cash, bank account and investment of surplus cash. - Funding Strategy Statement identifies how the Scheme's pension liabilities will be funded in the longer term and addresses solvency issues. - 7 Admissions and Termination Policy details the policy on employer admissions and the methodology on cessation from the Scheme. - 8 Discretions Policy detailing the policy regarding the exercise of certain discretions to assist in the management of the Scheme. - 9 Training Policy sets out the policy concerning the training and development of members of all committees and officers responsible for management of the Scheme. - 10 Policy & Procedure on Reporting breaches of the law sets out the policy and procedures to be followed by persons involved with the Cumbria LGPS in relation to reporting breaches of the law.
+3 Administration Strategy & Communications Policy - details the formal arrangements for pensions and benefits administration for the Scheme, and the communications with members, employers and pensioners.

+4 Investment Strategy Statement - details how the Fund's assets are invested, the fund managers and benchmarks, and the Fund's compliance with updated Myners Principles and the Financial Reporting Council's UK Stewardship Code.

+5 Cash Investment Policy - the management of the pension fund cash, bank account and investment of surplus cash.

+6 Funding Strategy Statement - identifies how the Scheme's pension liabilities will be funded in the longer term and addresses solvency issues.

+7 Admissions and Termination Policy - details the policy on employer admissions and the methodology on cessation from the Scheme.

+8 Discretions Policy - detailing the policy regarding the exercise of certain discretions to assist in the management of the Scheme.

+9 Training Policy - sets out the policy concerning the training and development of members of all committees and officers responsible for management of the Scheme.

+10 Policy & Procedure on Reporting breaches of the law - sets out the policy and procedures to be followed by persons involved with the Cumbria LGPS in relation to reporting breaches of the law.

+11 Internal Controls and Risk Management - sets out the policy approach within the Cumbria LGPS in relation to internal controls and risk management procedures that seek to protect the Fund from adverse risk.